 Italian Tipo "00" flour is the standard for Neapolitan pizza.
 Contrary to popular belief, it is not lower in protein than regular all-purpose flour.
 I don't know where this bad piece of misinformation started, but it probably has to do with the description of the flour as "soft"—a description which refers to its fine milling, not to its protein content.
 The flour actually comes in a variety of protein content levels, intended for various baking projects.
-Look for the high protein stuff in the red bag*, which is comparable to American bread flour.
-Antimo Caputo makes the industry standard, and you can easily order it online in one kilogram bags.
+Look for the high protein stuff in the red bag, which is comparable to American bread flour.
+Antimo Caputo makes the industry standard, and you can easily order it online in one-kilogram bags.
 I order it in packs of ten, much to my wife's chagrin.

-So what is the role of protein in flour?
-Well, when it comes in contact with water and gets kneaded, the normally balled up protein molecules stretch out and link together, forming a stretchy matrix called gluten.
+So what is the role of protein in the flour?
+Well, when it comes in contact with water and gets kneaded, the normally balled-up protein molecules stretch out and link together, forming a stretchy matrix called gluten.
 It's this gluten that gives bread its structure.
 The higher the protein content, the stretchier the dough, the larger the bubbles and pockets it can form in the interior, and the greater the chew.

 So is that "00" flour really all it's cracked up to be?
 For my first test, I tried baking four pizzas side by side, using "00" flour, all-purpose flour, high protein bread flour, and a mixture of all-purpose and cake flour, as some recipes bafflingly recommend (most likely because the authors believe the myth that "00" is low protein).
-For now, I baked my pizzas on a preheated pizza stone in my oven, using a simple sauce of pureed canned San Marzano tomatoes, some local mozzarella, fresh basil, olive oil, and kosher salt.
+For now, I baked my pizzas on a preheated pizza stone in my oven, using a simple sauce of puréed canned San Marzano tomatoes, some local mozzarella, fresh basil, olive oil, and kosher salt.

 On to the bigger problems: Proper browning.

-And there was a bigger problem: Judging from this shot of the undercarriage, you'd think these pizzas were pretty darn good.
+And there was a bigger problem: Judging from this shot of the undercarriage, you'd think that these pizzas were pretty darn good.

 But just like monkfish and Abbey Road, this pizza's got a much better bottom half than top half.
 The upper crust literally pales in comparison:

-The solution to this is quite simple, and happily makes for a much cooler kitchen as well: forget preheating the oven: just use the broiler.
+The solution to this is quite simple, and happily makes for a much cooler kitchen as well: forget preheating the oven, just use the broiler.
 A broiler not only cooks via hot air like the oven, but more importantly, it adds a significant amount of radiant heat to the mix, cooking the top of the pizza directly with electro-magnetic waves—a much more efficient means of heat transfer.

 I've tried all of the various hacks: using an overturned cast iron skillet under the broiler to simultaneously cook the top and bottom, using a stone/broiler combination, using a broiler/direct flame over the burner combination.
 In the end, the one that worked best was a simple skillet-to-broiler method, though it took a little finessing.

 I preheated a skillet over high heat while I stretched out and topped my dough nearby on a cutting board.
-When it came time to slide the topped pizza into the skillet, I ran into problems: it's nearly impossible to get a topped pie into a slope-sided skillet without making a big mess of the matter.
-Better option: put the raw dough directly into the skillet and top it carefully while in the pan.
+When it came time to slide the topped pizza into the skillet, I ran into problems: It's nearly impossible to get a topped pie into a slope-sided skillet without making a big mess of the matter.
+Better option: put the raw dough directly into the skillet and top it carefully directly in the pan.